-The Role of NSA in Cyber, With Dick Schaeffer - Part 1 - Ep.
-60
+Dick Schaeffer, The Role of NSA in Cyber, Part 1

 Former Senior Executive with the National Security Agency (NSA), Richard (Dick) Schaeffer joins us to discuss the role of NSA in the future of Cyber, what Cyber looks like in 2030 and Commercial vs. Government leadership in cyberspace.

 - [1:41] The Journey to Marine Corps

 - [10:50] The Possibility of Going Up Against United States

 - About Our Guest

 Arika: We have a great guest, someone who is very well known in the industry.
 We have Dick Schaeffer who was the former IAD at NSA, which is an information assurance director.
 Hi Dick.
 How you doing?